Facebook's Split Test Feature: How to Get Started & Best Practices

-This update allows advertisers to test different components of an ad across devices and browsers.
-The goal of the update is to help increase brand awareness as well as conversions.
-Split testing helps us marketers make the most of our advertising budgets which use to a completely manual endeavor, times are changing for the better!
+This feature empowers advertisers to test different components of an ad across devices and browsers.
+You can use the results of your split tests to increase brand awareness as well as conversions.

-Name your campaign and select the Create Split Test Tab.
+After that, name your campaign and click the Create Split Test tab.
 Then click Continue.

 Now select the variable you want to test.
 Facebook gives you three options to choose from: Delivery Optimization, Audience, and Placement.